Megafunk/MassSample/README.md

 Observers do not run every frame, but every time a batch of entities is changed in a way that fulfills the observer requirements.

-For example, you could create an observer that handles entities that just had an `FColorFragment` added to change their color:
+For example, this observer changes the color to the entities that just had an `FColorFragment` added:

 ```c++
 UMSObserverOnAdd::UMSObserverOnAdd()